-Ongoing and on the horizon Design rates to increase system efficiency.
-Ongoing Establish outcome-based metrics.
-Oligonig Establish outcome-based metrics.
-Needs more Beneficial heating proposals should be consistent with principles outlined in the work Commission white paper on beneficial electrification.
-Solar Siting Opp portunities Ongoing This report estimated viability of solar in preferred locations.
-Considerations are ongoing embedded throughout the report, Docket 4600 This report included a number of next steps for the Public Utilities Commission to consider, some of which fed into the Power Sector Transformation report and Ongoing subsequent work to develop a grid modernization plan and advanced metering functionality business case in collaboration with National Grid's Power Sector Transformation Advisory Group.
-Energy Efficien cy Market Potential Study There is significant opportunity to expand DR programs in RI in a cost-effective Ongoing manner, both through growing the market for existing programs, and introducing new measures and programs.
-Ongoing C&I lighting remains by far the largest opportunity, both in terms of annual and lifetime Ongoing savings.
-L 1
+Ongoing ^{69, 71} Establish outcome-based metrics.
+Needs more work Beneficial heating proposals should be consistent with principles outlined in the Commission white paper on beneficial electrification.
+Solar Siting Op portunities Ongoing This report estimated viability of solar in preferred locations.
+Considerations are embedded throughout the report, Docket 4600 Ongoing This report included a number of next steps for the Public Utilities Commission to consider, some of which fed into the Power Sector Transformation report and subsequent work to develop a grid modernization plan and advanced metering functionality business case in collaboration with National Grid's Power Sector Transformation Advisory Group.
+Energy Efficien ncy Market Potential Study Ongoing There is significant opportunity to expand DR programs in RI in a cost-effective manner, both through growing the market for existing programs, and introducing new measures and programs.
+Ongoing C&I lighting remains by far the largest opportunity, both in terms of annual and lifetime savings.